The best hotels in Rovaniemi

 Control costs by eating at the Market Hall on Lordi's Square. a full lunch runs $10-14.
 Skip the Santa-branded souvenir shops and spend the saved money on one good husky safari instead.
 A 1-hour safari from operators near Ounasvaara runs $80-110 per person and is worth every cent.

-Rovaniemi's best neighborhoods
+Rovaniemi's best hotel regions

 Start with City Centre unless you have a specific reason not to.
 It's where the good restaurants, the Arktikum museum, and the Lordi's Square action are. and you won't need a taxi for anything.
 Arctic Circle is worth the premium if a once-in-a-lifetime experience is the whole point of your trip.